On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Introduction

 where $P_\Omega$ is the matrix selecting a subset of $M$ rows from $U_F$.
 With the problem in \eqref{eq:wigner_D_formulation} cast in this way, we can apply standard CS recovery guarantees for sub-sampled unitary measurement matrices~\cite{foucartMathematicalIntroductionCompressive2013}.
 Thus, we achieve compressive measurements from a sub-selection of measurements from a pre-defined grid on $\tthre$ (and so $\sot$).
-To get these robust reconstruction guarantees from CS, the number of measurements, $M$, must scale as
+To get these robust reconstruction guarantees from CS, the number of measurements, $M$, must scale as (see Foucart and Rauhut Corollary 12.38~\cite{foucartMathematicalIntroductionCompressive2013} and our main result, \Cref{thm:subsampled_3ddft})

 where $N_F$ is the size of the band-limited three-dimensional Fourier basis, $s_F$ is the sparsity in this basis, and $\til{C}$ is a constant.
-Transforming this equation for $M$ into a form depending only on Wigner $D$-function basis information, one gets a \tit{worst-case} scaling of
+Transforming this equation for $M$ into a form depending only on Wigner $D$-function basis information, one gets a \tit{worst-case} scaling of (see \Cref{thm:subsampled_3ddft} and Remark~\ref{rem:wigner_d_sparsity_vs_fourier})

 where $\til{C}'$ is a constant, $s_D$ is the sparsity in the Wigner $D$-function basis, and $N_D$ is the size of the Wigner $D$-function basis.